truenas/documentation/content/TruenasApps/_index.md

 If deploying more than one instance of the application, you must change the default name.
 For example, *storj2* or *storj-node1*.

-Do not change the version number for official apps or those included in a SCALE catalog.
+Do not change the version number for official apps or those included in a TrueNAS catalog.
 When a new version becomes available, an **Upodate** banner shows on the **Installed** application screen, the app row shows an update alert, and the **Application Info** widget showss an update button.
 Updating the app changes the version shown on the edit wizard for the application.
 {{< /expand >}}